113 – Beware of Bozo: The Great Phantom Clown Panic of 2016

 Schools have been locked down in Illinois, Tennessee, Maryland, Ohio, New York, and Florida.
 And it’s not even real clown sightings that are causing this, it’s just clown-based social media threats.
 It’s children reporting clown sightings and adults freaking out over it.
 Our schools have become zero-tolerance zones for clowns and it’s all because children are making up stories, Salem-style.

-john wayne gacy clown
+john gacy get up

 John Wayne Gacy in his favorite getup